Background pattern

 • abnormal skin thickening

-• generalized swelling in the legs (peripheral edema)
+• swelling, usually in the legs (peripheral edema)

-• mouth pain or ulcers, inflammation of mucous membranes (stomatitis)
+• mouth pain or mouth ulcers, inflammation of the mucous membranes (stomatitis)

-• some types of skin cancer such as basal cell carcinoma, squamous cell carcinoma, and keratoacanthoma
+• certain types of skin cancer, such as basal cell carcinoma, squamous cell carcinoma, and keratoacanthoma

 • dehydration, a condition in which your body does not have as much fluid as it should

-• decrease in phosphate and sodium levels (shown in blood tests)
+• decreased levels of phosphate and sodium (shown in blood tests)

-• increase in blood sugar levels (shown in blood tests)
+• increased sugar levels (shown in blood tests)

-• increase in a liver pigment (called bilirubin) in the blood.
+• increased levels of a liver pigment (called bilirubin) in the blood.
 Symptoms include yellowing of the skin and eyes

-• inflammation of the lungs that may cause difficulty breathing and may be fatal (called "pneumonitis").
+• inflammation of the lungs that can cause difficulty breathing and can be fatal (called "pneumonitis").

-• Do not use this medication after the expiration date that appears on the blister and box after CAD.
-The expiration date is the last day of the month indicated.
+• Do not use this medicine after the expiry date which is stated on the blister and carton after EXP.
+The expiry date is the last day of the month shown.

-• The other components are (see Section 2 “Cotellic contains lactose and sodium”):
+• The other ingredients are (see Section 2 "Cotellic contains lactose and sodium"):

-Cotellic film-coated tablets are white, round and have the inscription "COB" engraved on one face.
-There is one pack size available: 63 tablets (3 blisters of 21 tablets).
+Cotellic film-coated tablets are white, round, and have the inscription "COB" engraved on one side.
+One package size is available: 63 tablets (3 blisters of 21 tablets).

 Roche Registration GmbH